bertiewooster/bertiewooster.github.io/_posts/2023-02-07-Are-the-Starting-Materials-for-Synthesizing-Your-Target-Molecules-Commercially-Available.md

 This utility reports whether the starting materials are commercially available for a set of synthesis targets given reactions.
 You give it your synthesis targets and the reaction to create each, it determines the starting materials, checks whether they are commercially available, and tells you whether each target is accessible--whether all its starting materials are commercially available.

 Modern pharmaceutical and materials chemistry involves screening many candidate compounds.
-While much can now be done *in silico* (on a computer), promising compounds still need to be synthesized.
+While much can now be done *in silico* (on a computer), promising compounds still need to be synthesized to check their properties experimentally.
 [Divergent synthesis](https://en.wikipedia.org/wiki/Divergent_synthesis) can create a library of related compounds.
 One approach is to start with a diversity of commercially-available molecules, run the same reaction on them using the same co-reactant(s), and produce a diversity of target molecules that have a promising scaffold (core structure).
 A key question is, which starting materials are commercially available?

 Here's an example graphical summary: